 Your gross monthly income is $36,000.

-2. Employees on an Hourly Basis
+2. Employee on an Hourly Basis

 If you work on an hourly basis and your hours fluctuate throughout the year, the most precise way to calculate your gross income is to review your payment statement at the end of the year.